SEO Content Site Case Study

 Traffic more recently (June 2020 to May 2021)

-- The project kicked off in July 2021 so we expect to see results by the end of the year.
-We will be reporting key milestones below.
+- The project kicked off in April 2022 so we expect to see results by the end of the year.

-- This is a controlled case study to test the effectiveness of high volume (100,000 words - 70-80 new articles) and quality SEO content that is published at high velocity (all content will be written and published by early September 2021).
+- This is a controlled case study to test the effectiveness of high volume (100,000 words - 70-80 new articles) and quality SEO content that is published at high velocity (all content was written and published by end of May 2022).

-- We will not be investing in any link building or technical SEO efforts beyond what is already on the site, although if content alone doesn't move the dial we'll invest in HARO links (see our tutorial on how to use HARO to build DR 80+ links).
+- We did not invest in any link building or technical SEO efforts beyond what is already on the site, although if content alone doesn't move the dial we'll invest in HARO links (see our tutorial on how to use HARO to build DR 80+ links).

 - $12,000 (includes content planning, creation and publishing).
-We used our article writing team for the content and VA service for publishing.
+We used our article writing team for the content and publishing.

-- 9th July 2021: Advanced keyword mapping and content plan complete.
+- 9th April 2022: Keyword clustering and content plan complete.